kostyade/ys-test-quiz/README.md

   - Organize styles to either scss or add styled components
   - Some components can be splitted though it will require state management system
-  - External state manager
+  - External state manager or react context
-  - There're unnecessary render calls, it can be improvement, but for such small app there isn't signifficant performance impact
+  - There're unnecessary render calls, it can be improved, but for such small app there isn't signifficant performance impact
   - Improve animation with camera movement an smoother transitions
   - There can be issues for some specific cases of non rectangle maps where user is placed outside of map, but generally non rectangle maps are fine and application shouldn't crash.
   - Cases of 1x1,1x2,2x1 maps are not covered, but can be with slightly more time

 #### Tested conditions: